eakalak-suthampan/udacity_ml_capstone/README.md

 Data can be downloaded from [https://www.kaggle.com/c/kkbox-churn-prediction-challenge/data](https://www.kaggle.com/c/kkbox-churn-prediction-challenge/data)

 ## Software and Libraries
-This project executed on Python 2.7 and the following libraries.
+This project executed on Python 2.7 (Windows 10) and the following libraries.

 - NumPy
 - Pandas